How Can You Access Equity From Your Ontario Home?

 The amount depends on the property value, mortgage balance, lender guidelines, income, credit, property type, and product selected.
 In many standard refinance situations, borrowing is commonly reviewed up to about 80% of the property value, but that is not an approval guarantee.

 A HELOC may be better if you want flexible access to funds over time.
 A refinance may be better if you need a lump sum, want to consolidate debt, or need a structured long-term payment.
-The right answer depends on cost, qualification, payment comfort, and your current mortgage terms.

 Sometimes.
 Credit issues may reduce bank options, but alternative or private mortgage options may still be available if there is enough equity and a workable plan.
-The cost and exit strategy become especially important.